-Hoka One One is a relatively new shoe brand, having been formed in 2009 in France.
-Despite their French heritage, the name (pronounced Hoka Oh-nay Oh-nay) is based on a Maori saying, which means something similar to “flying over the earth”.
+Hoka is a relatively new shoe brand, having been formed in 2009 in France.
+Despite their French heritage, the name gets its inspiration from a Maori saying, which means something similar to “flying over the earth”.

 As shoe brands start to gain popularity, certain models also rise to the top.
 With Hoka, that indisputably is the Clifton and the Bondi.

 The debate over these two shoes is a tough one.
 They’re fairly similar, but have enough differences that you may hate one and love the other – or love them both!

 The Clifton is an unusually lightweight shoe.
 This is great for running fast but means you lose some of the cushion and support.
 If you know Hoka, though, you know that “less cushion” is a very relative statement.

 The Bondi is the Hoka shoe with the most cushioning.
 And again, if you know Hoka, you know that’s really saying something.
 It features a rocker bottom, and the foot sits deep and securely inside the shoe.
 It’s the pricier of the two, but also the more durable, so it evens out.

 Both shoes are neutral, made for non-pronating runners with medium/high arches.
 Despite the Clifton being less plush than the Bondi, both are more cushioned than your average running shoes.

 And they both have the funky Hoka thick-soled look!
 Let’s get into their similarities and differences in more detail.